SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/15_Ollama.md

 questions:
 - "How to use Ollama"
 objectives:
-- "OLLAMA on SuperPOD"
+- "OLLAMA on HPC: M3/SuperPOD"
 keypoints:
-- "Meta, Ollama, SuperPOD"
+- "Ollama, SuperPOD"
 ---

 # OLLAMA